-English: Advanced Test of English Language), IESOL B1 or 36 in (Pearson Test of English Academic).
 English Proficiency scores are accepted only if they were obtained less than two years from the admission date.
 Institutional TOEFL score is considered only when the test is taken at an AMIDEAST UAE centre.

 Students who do not satisfy the above-mentioned minimum English proficiency requirement may begin their studies with conditional admission.